 If the sneezing on and off for a few hours, this may be nasal irritation or allergy (smoke, perfume etc).
 In this case, your veterinarian may suggest removing your cat from his environment for a few days to see if the sneezing stops.

 Sneezing accompanied by blood may be a sign of nasal cancer or fungal infection.

 Tests your veterinarian may wish to perform include:

-X-ray or CT scan can detect dental abscess or cancer.
+- X-ray or CT scan can detect a dental abscess or cancer.
 This requires general anaesthesia.